SagiBiran/SagiBiran/README.md

   Currently employed as a NOC Engineer at Teridion, Ra'ananna, Israel.
 </h3>

-- 👨‍💻 All of my projects are available below ⬇️
+- 👨‍💻 My projects can be accessed below ⬇️

 <h3 align="left">Connect with me:</h3>
 <p align="left">